pierretallotte/ctf-writeups/htb-jerry/README.md

 View the full module info with the info -d command.
 ```
-We saw that the target is running on Windows so we need to change it:
+We saw that the target is running on Windows, so we need to change it:
 ```
 [msf](Jobs:0 Agents:0) exploit(multi/http/tomcat_mgr_upload) >> set target 1
 target => 1